Code-Institute-Submissions/Pink-Floyd/README.md

 * I used the <a href="https://www.bootstrapcdn.com/">Bootstrap</a> library a lot for guidance on grid settings, using offsets properly for the home page and buttons.

+* I also had to google how to fade colours in and out (for the band and music pages) - this led me too a page on linear gradients on
+<a href="https://www.w3schools.com/css/css3_gradients.asp">w3schools</a> where i saw code written and learnt how to use gradients, particularly linear gradients.